BibleGet-I-O/bibleget-wordpress/readme.txt

 == Installation ==

+1. For streamlined installation: go to WP backend -> 'Plugins' -> 'Add new' and search for 'bibleget'.
+Click on 'Install Now'.
-1. Upload the `bibleget-io` folder to the `/wp-content/plugins/` directory
+2. For manual installation: download the zip file upload the `bibleget-io` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==